abdullahsahruri/abdullahsahruri.github.io/resume.md

 ## Summary
 <div style="text-align: justify; margin-bottom: 20px;">
-  I am a PhD student in Computer Engineering at the University of Louisiana at Lafayette, where I work as a Graduate Research Assistant in the field of analog and digital IC design.
-I have an MS degree in Electrical and Electronics Engineering from Yeditepe University, where I was an honor student and a Graduate Research Assistant.
+  I am a PhD student in Computer Engineering at the University of Louisiana at Lafayette, where I work as a Graduate Research Assistant in analog and digital IC design.
+I have an MS in Electrical and Electronics Engineering from Yeditepe University, where I was an honor student and a Graduate Research Assistant.

   <br><br>

-  I have multiple skills and experiences in Field-Programmable Gate Arrays (FPGA), Verilog, AWR Microwave Office, and Analog/Digital IC projects for industrial applications.
-I am always looking for interesting work environments and new technologies, and I am interested in opportunities to expand my knowledge and experience of VLSI.
-My goal is to contribute to the advancement of nanoscale chip technology and to create innovative solutions for real-world problems.
+  I have multiple skills and experience in field-programmable gate arrays (FPGA), Verilog, AWR Microwave Office, and analog/digital IC projects for industrial applications.
+I am always looking for exciting work environments and new technologies, and I am interested in opportunities to expand my knowledge and experience of VLSI.
+My goal is to contribute to advancing nanoscale chip technology and create innovative solutions for real-world problems.
 </div>

 ---